Brazil national cricket team

 The Brazil national cricket team is the men's team that represents the country of Brazil in international cricket.
 The team is organised by the Brazilian Cricket Association, which became an affiliate member of the International Cricket Council (ICC) in 2002 and an associate member in 2017.
 However, the national side has a history dating back much longer, with its first recorded international match coming against Argentina in 1888.
 Regular international competition commenced in the 1920s, and resumed in the 1950s after a gap during World War II.
-Almost all of Brazil's matches have come against other South American sides, although in recent years the team has participated in several ICC Americas tournaments, which include sides from Central America and North America.
+Almost all of Brazil's matches have come against other South American sides, although in recent years the team has participated in several ICC Americas tournaments, which include sides from Central and North America.
 At the South American Championships, which commenced in 1995, Brazil has played in all but one edition, with a best finish of second at the 1997 tournament.

 History

 Brazil became an ICC member in 2002.
 Its ICC tournament debut came in 2006, when Brazil took part in Division Three of the ICC Americas Championship in Suriname.
 Although Brazil lost all three opening games in that tournament, no doubt due to lack of international exposure, its cricket has developed since then.

 Brazil won the 2009 ICC Americas Championship Division Three, winning all of its matches against Belize, Chile and Peru.
 This victory enabled Brazil to qualify for the 2010 ICC Americas Championship Division Two.

-However, Brazil seemingly struggled at this higher level, thus after losing all of their four matches, were relegated to Division Three.
+However, Brazil lost all of their four matches at this higher level, and were relegated to Division Three.

 At the South American Championship, Brazil has participated in all but one edition since the tournament began in 1995, with its best finish being second at the 1997 event.